paarijaat/k3s-setup/README.md

 ## 2. Create a local docker registry with TLS and password protection (OPTIONAL)

+Note: Starting the registry after k3s has started seems to be creating a problem while pulling images from the registry.
+Kubelet gives a `x509: certificate signed by unknown authority` error.
+K3s doesnt seem to be picking up the newly added CA cert correctly once after it has started.

 ### Creating SSL certificate for docker registry

 Notes below follow instructions from: